Adayar, Snowfall & Tarnawa clash in 100th Arc

 Godolphin trainer Charlie Appleby also saddles St Leger winner Hurricane Lane.

-Breeders' Cup Turf victor Tarnawa and Oaks winner Snowfall head a formidable Irish challenge, with prize money of more than £4.3m on offer.
+Breeders' Cup Turf victor Tarnawa and Oaks winner Snowfall head a formidable Irish challenge, but Love has been ruled out with a high temperature.

 Chrono Genesis and Deep Bond will seek Japan's first victory in the mile-and-a-half race, which boasts Sea The Stars, Treve and Enable among recent winners.